-Top Financial Considerations for Your Life in Idaho
+Top Financial Considerations for Your New Life in Idaho

 Idaho combines a quality lifestyle, reasonable cost of living, and a favorable tax environment.
 It is no surprise that Idaho has become one of the most popular states to call home.
-Whether you recently moved to Idaho, or have lived here for many years, you should review these aspects of your financial life with your professional advisors, particularly those in the areas of law and taxation.
-As investment professionals we have built strong relationships with many other advisors over the years so if you do not have a local accountant or attorney we can provide some suggestions for consideration.
+If you recently moved to Idaho, you should review these aspects of your financial life with your professional advisors, particularly those in the areas of law and taxation.
+As investment professionals we have built strong relationships with many other advisors over the years so if you do not yet have a local accountant or attorney we can provide some suggestions for consideration.

 Domicile - your state of residence.
 Each state has rules to determine when you become a resident of the state.
 In general, the rules focus on where your physical residence is located and how much time you spend in the state.
-If you spend time in different states, or have property outside Idaho, be sure to consult your accountant about the proper filing of state taxes based on your established residency.
+Based on the timing of your move, you may need to file tax returns in both Idaho and your former state.
+Also, if you have income producing property (i.e. rental property) in your former state, you may need to continue filing a tax return in your former state.